Marak/buddypond/ReadMe.md

 [https://buddypond.com](https://buddypond.com)

  - Cloud Desktop
+ - Buddy Lists!
+Add Your Buddies
+ - Peer to Peer Instant Messaging
+ - Multimedia Pond Chat Rooms
+ - Image and Paint Editors
+ - Create Media And Send To Buddies
+ - Remix and Send Media With Single Click
+ - Voice and Video Calls With Buddies!
+ - Interdimensional Cable and Live Streaming
+ - Audio Video Visualizations and VFX
+ - Desktop download browser size is < 1MB ( Uncompressed )

+###  Making the Internet Fun Again!

+### No followers.
+No following.
+No Problem

+### All your localhost works offline

  - Multimedia Instant Messaging
  - Chat rooms ( we call them "Ponds" )
  - Live Video and Audio